Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Phosphorus

 Anemia, acute pernicious.
 Anal fissure.
 Arteries disease.
 Asthma.
 Bone diseases, cancers.
 Breast abscess, fistulas.
 Bronchitis – membranous.
 Cancers.
 Cataract.
 Intestinal catarrh.
 Chlorosis.
 Constipation.
 Cough.
 Croup.
 Diarrhea.
 Dropsy.
 Ecchymosis.
 Eyes affection.
 Fainting.
 Fatty degeneration.
 Fistula.
 Colon or Colorectal cancer.
 Lymphoma.
+Hodgkin lymphoma.
 Fungus haematoidin.
 Hemorrhagic diathesis.
 Heart degeneration, murmurs.
 Jaundice – malignancy; due to pregnancy; due to anemia.
 Lactation disorders.
 Laryngitis.
 Levitation.
 Liver diseases; acute yellow liver atrophy.

 Lumps – hemorrhages, edema, paralysis.
 Marasmus.
-Menorrhagia.
 Nails ulcers.
 Nasal bleeding.
 Changed body odor.
 Esophageal pain.
 Ozaena.
 Pancreatic disorders.
 Perspiration abnormal.
 Pneumonia.
 Polypus.
 Lymphoma.
+Hodgkin lymphoma.
 Progressive muscular atrophy.
 Pruritus ani.
 Psoriasis.
 Rickets.
 Spleen enlargement.
 Sprains.
 Stammering or Stuttering.
 Throat mucus.
 Trachea tickling.
 Tumors – erectile, polypoid, cancerous.
 Ulcers.
 Urethral stricture.
 Vaccinia.
 Variola.
 Loss of voice.
 Whitlow.
 Wounds.

 Fagonia Arabica (Cretica)